nadiamcoleman/AUTONOMOUS-MULTI-UAS-LAB-SETUP/Autonomous Multi-UAS/README.md

       sudo systemctl start mavlink-router
       ```
   * Note: You may wish to check your flight log files, save or extract important ones and clear out the rest.
 Flight logs are stored on the UAV at '/var/lib/mavlink-router' .
+5. Verify that your vehicle is connected to QGC.
-5. Start Mavros on each UAV you plan to fly
+6. Start Mavros on each UAV you plan to fly
   * ```
     roslaunch msral mavros.launch
     ```
+7. Run your autonomous UAS python/C script that publishes flight commands and waypoints over rostopics on the base station computer.

+## Emergency Actions
+*